aautar/zerobee/README.md

 ## Why?

+## North star
+- Zero-to-no repetition to minimize maintence burden from changes (e.g. titles are pulled from markdown files, not declared in config).
+- "Batteries included" .. everything works out of the box with reasonable defaults (e.g. no custom web server configuration required)
+-

 ## Current limititations
 - Page slugs are hashes, this allows for easy setup without worrying about configuring redirects on the web server